 In addition to that, if you want the least hassle, it is advisable to apply for a bank account with larger banks such as BRI, Mandiri, or BCA.

 In this article, we will let you know how to start a bank account as a foreigner and how Cekindo can assist you in this process.

-Although banks often prefer a limited stay permit (ITAS also known is KITAS), a foreigner without an ITAS may be able to open a bank account under some circumstances.
+Although banks highly prefer a limited stay permit (ITAS, also known as KITAS), a foreigner without an ITAS may be able to open a bank account under some circumstances.
 This is due to the recent reform initiatives in Indonesia that make the process more lenient in order to boost the country’s foreign investments and GDP.

 Get to know more about an ITAS and understand if you are an eligible candidate: Your Complete Guide to Limited Stay Permit/KITAS in Indonesia.

 A foreigner without a permanent or temporary residency can open a limited balance tourist account.
-This is a bank account catering to expats and tourists visiting Bali for a short and limited period of time.
+This is a bank account that caters to expats and tourists visiting Indonesia for a short and limited period of time.

 A limited balance tourist account is also sometimes referred to as a tourist bank account.
 It requires a limited minimum balance of US$2,000 and a maximum balance of US$50,000.

 You may just need your passport to open this account, even without a KITAS.
 However, one thing to bear in mind – foreigners might be charged high transaction fees if your account balance is less than US$10,000.